 Making your bed will help you sleep better.

 It seems you’ll sleep more peacefully in a tidy bedroom.
-A survey of 1,500 adults in the US, ages between 25 and 55, found the ones who made their bed were 19% more likely to get a better night’s sleep.
+A survey of 1,500 adults in the US, ages between 25 and 55, found that those who made their beds were 19% more likely to get a better night’s sleep.
 Generally, people reported sleeping better when they got into a made bed when the sheets were fresh, and when the room was comfortable.

 It helps you to observe good habits.